Creative Travel Plan

-I hope you will enjoy the blog and travel stories that have been inspired from the past excursions and the more recent travel adventures.
+Blog and travel stories that have been inspired from the past excursions and more recent travel adventures.

 Discover the hidden gems that lie within this amazing city and beyond.
 You’ll be glad you arrived and begin to love it as second home and as a starting point to the provinces.

 Visit this active volcano with its impressive landscape.
 View the sunrise from the caldera edge before the climb to the rim of the smoking crater.

 What secrets does the fragment of undeciphered stone hold?
 Displayed in the Singapore Museum, the myths of the Singapore Stone will intrigue.

 Wat Arun -Temple of Dawn